Central Virginia I

 (c.
 1600), near Charlottesville

-A major Monacan Indian town on the north bank of the South Fork Rivanna River, north of town near the Carrsbrook development, noted on John Smith's map of 1608.
+A major Monacan Indian town on the north bank of the South Fork Rivanna River, north of town near the Carrsbrook community, noted on John Smith's map of 1608.
 Unknown if palisaded.
 A Late Woodland Period Indian burial mound was once located here, which was first excavated by Thomas Jefferson in 1784.
 Jefferson noted in the mid 1750's that a group of Monacans paid a visit to the mound to worship their dead ancestors.
 State marker on US 29 at the South Fork Rivanna River bridge.

 Albemarle Barracks